Guided Meditation for Period Pain: Why It Works and Where to Start

 A foundational practice for rebuilding interoception — the ability to sense what's happening inside your body.
 For women who have learned to override pain and push through, body scan helps rebuild the mind-body connection that makes all other healing possible.

-Guided Meditation for Specific Conditions
+Guided Meditation for Period Pain by Condition

 Endometriosis: